Death Through Adam and Life Through Christ

 Romans 5:12-21, Genesis 3:17-19, 1 Corinthians 15:21-22

-Sometimes, the weight of living this life just gets to us.
-It feels sticky and scratchy, less graceful and more gritty.
-We wander into and out of seasons that leave us asking where God is in the middle of grief or loss or emptiness.
+Sometimes, the weight of living this life gets to us.
+It feels sticky and scratchy, less graceful, and more gritty.
+We wander into and out of seasons that leave us asking where God is in the middle of grief, loss, or emptiness.

 For if by the one man’s trespass the many died, how much more have the grace of God and the gift which comes through the grace of the one man Jesus Christ overflowed to the many.

 When I’m in the throes of hospital visits and errands and trying to make the best of every moment, I can forget the truth.
 Because of Jesus, life is more than survival or death.
-It is eternal (Romans 5:20-21).
+It is eternal (vv.20–21).